Profile Hidden Markov Models#

 A container for storing

-objects.This collections allows the scan loop of
+OptimizedProfileobjects.This collections allows the scan loop of

-objects to scan several target profiles without having to acquire the GIL for each new model.
-It does so by synchronizing a Pythonlist
+Pipelineobjects to scan several target profiles without having to acquire the GIL for each new model.
+It does so by synchronizing a PythonliststoringOptimizedProfileobjects with a C-contiguous array of pointers to the underlying struct of each object.Added in version 0.7.0.

 - __init__(alphabet, iterable=())#